Is it a legal requirement? Bill Harriman clears things up.

 Find out how to apply for a shotgun licence, plus more information on waiting times, fees and the appeals process

-All shotgun owners have to renew their certificate every five years so check yours regularly to see when yours is due.
+- All shotgun owners have to renew their certificate every five years so check yours regularly to see when yours is due.

-It pays to think ahead especially when dealing with renewals.
+- It pays to think ahead especially when dealing with renewals.
 Do not wait for a police renewal letter.
 Get your renewal application to the police at least 12 weeks before your certificate is due to expire.
 Don’t get caught out by a slow response from your issuing police force – it can take quite a while to get your certificate through depending on where you live.

-If your certificate expires before you receive a valid replacement, you should ask for a temporary permit, issued under Section 7 of the Firearms Act 1968.
+- If your certificate expires before you receive a valid replacement, you should ask for a temporary permit, issued under Section 7 of the Firearms Act 1968.
 It should be granted in the event of an administrative delay where the applicant has submitted their application in good time.

 Do I have to send my certificate to my shooting club?